 At The Supreme Council, we are excited to offer two internship programs:

 1) Docent Internship: Any undergraduate or graduate student from any academic field can apply for this internship.
 This internship provides students the opportunity to improve their public speaking, experience the professional workplace, and engage with visitors around the world.
 Interns will give tours of the historic building 85%–90% of the time.
 The remaining 10%–15% involves working on special projects that come up from various departments, or occasional clerical work.
 Only six to nine slots available.

 2) Cataloging Internship: Only undergraduates, graduates, or recent graduates of a museum studies, library science, or similar degree program can apply and are eligible for this internship.
 This internship provides students or recent graduates the opportunity to take what they have learned in their studies and apply it in the workplace.
 Interns will work under the supervision of the Museum Curator and will only work on cataloging artifacts and archival material.
-Only five to eight slots available.
+Only three to five slots available.

 Former interns have now taken full time positions at the U.S. House of Representatives, Fox News in New York City, the Peace Corps, the United States Military (Air Force and Marines), George Washington University’s Special Collections, the World Bank and other professional positions in the Washington DC metro area in business, finance and international affairs.
 Other students have continued their education through study abroad in countries such as Russia, United Arab Emirates, Spain, and stateside at Vanderbilt University Law School, Yale Divinity and Tulane University Law School.